NaviServer - programmable web server

 Open a client connection channel to the specified host and port.
 The command is similar to ns_connchan open, but does less: While ns_connchan open sends an HTTP request to the server denoted by a URL, ns_connchan connect just connects to the server without sending any request data.

-ns_connchan listen ?-driver d? ?-server s? ?-bind? address port script
+ns_connchan listen ?-driver value? ?-server server? ?-bind? address port script

 Open listening socket.
 Call the script callback on incoming connections.
 On success, this command returns a dict containing "channel", "port", "sock" and "address".